 This paper has exemplified an important aspect of young rural people, in terms of financial literacy.

 The introduction poses that rurality has an impact on financial literacy, and if this is the case, I would expect to see a body of literature around rurality.
 It was clearly a weakness in the introduction section and does not offer a strong connection to the audience of this journal.
+New text has been added to the Introduction and to the section titled “Socioeconomic Background, Geography, and Educational Outcomes” to address this issue.
 Financial literacy and socio-economic factors were well considered.

 Previous AIJRE publications could assist the authors in providing important contextualisation and I had expected to see some key articles from the journal referenced in this paper.
+Thank you for this suggestion.
+We have reviewed previous issues of the journal and drawn upon some articles in the Australian and International Journal of Rural Education in the new text.

 More emphasis on linking the findings from this study to the key literature in the rural, regional, remote education field is required in the final part of the paper to strengthen this paper prior to publication.
+We have added substantial new text to the “Discussion” section of the paper.

 The paper is well written, original and offers a significant contribution to the field of rurality.
 With these revisions, I look forward to seeing the paper disseminated thorugh the AIJRE.